Toranian/sen/README.md

 # Sen Programming Language

-A simple programming language written in Go.
-Based off of the "Monkey" programming language.
+A simple programming language interpreter written in Go.
+It features a Go and Rust-like syntax, with the absence of semicolons.
+Although the language is quite simple, it's also powerful.
+The initial implementation is based off of the "Monkey" programming language, which you can learn more about (here.)[https://monkeylang.org/]

 ## Features